-Donations are also vital to our growth, as we use them for vaccines, tools, and outreach.
+Monetary and in-kind donations are also vital to our growth, as we use both for vaccines, tools, and outreach.
 Thanks to the following business for their generous donations of supplies and other services:

-Merck Animal Health, Zoetis, AVMA PLIT, Purina, Idexx, Wagz, and Albcorp Reflective Service Dog Vests.
+Merck Animal Health, Hill’s Pet Nutrition, Zoetis, AVMA PLIT, Purina, Idexx, Wagz, and Albcorp Reflective Service Dog Vests.